Esnagofer/TMSX/README.md

 ##The current status

 - Almost full MSX1 emulation.
-- Runs many Konami games (Antarctic Adventure, Frogger, Konami Tennis, Kings Valley and many more).
+- Runs many Konami games (Penguin Adventure, Nemesis I/II/III, Frogger, Knightmare, Kings Valley 2 and many more).
-- Doesn't yet run all Konami games (Knightmare, Konami Soccer and a couple of others).
-- Only support for 16K (and 32K?)
-ROMs.
-Need to figure out how to map bigger ROMs.
+- Some games don't work (F1 Spirit) or are buggy (Goonies).
 - For the moment no PSG emulation, no music.

 This project is work in progress.
 At the moment, things that need to be done are: